Who we are

-Living and breathing the vision of founder, Henry Alfred Wadworth, the brewery today still has recognisable characteristics from its 1875 predecessor including the Shire horses, Monty, Max and Archie, delivering beer to Devizes’ pubs.
+Living and breathing the vision of founder, Henry Alfred Wadworth, the brewery today still has recognisable characteristics from its 1875 predecessor including the Shire horses, Sam and Jac delivering beer to Devizes’ pubs.

 Henry Alfred Wadworth founded the brewery in 1875, aged 22, after six years of experience in a London brewery followed by managing a small Devizes brewery, No.8 Long Street.